schollz/gojot/docs/source/about.rst

 text editor, ``gpg``, and synchronization software like ``git`` or Dropbox.

-My program, *sdees*, just makes this solution easier to attain.
+*sdees* just makes this solution easier to attain.
-*sdees* comes as a single executable file with the text-editor and ``gpg`` bulit-in - the only system requirement is the installation of ``git`` (which is pretty easy to get on any system).
+*sdees* is a single executable file with the text-editor and ``gpg`` bulit-in, compatible with all major OS/architectures.
+The only system requirement is the installation of a DVCS, ``git``, which is easy to get on any system.
 The other benefit of *sdees* is that it will automatically combine all the time-stamped entries so it appears that you are editing a single document, and it will also resolve merges that can occur if you edit the same entry